 Join Ven.
-Tenzin Gendun for our fifth edition of a fifteen-day Himalayan adventure in Spring, from March 18 to April 1, 2024 – from Kopan, Lama Zopa Rinpoche’s monastery in the Kathmandu valley, to his cave in Solu Khumbu in the mountains of Nepal.
-The US$2,485 package includes US$500 donation to Lawudo, internal flights, teachings, food and accommodation.
+Katy Cole for our sixth edition of a fifteen-day Himalayan adventure in Autumn 2025, October 6 – 21, from Kopan, Lama Zopa Rinpoche’s monastery in the Kathmandu valley, to his cave in Solukhumbu in the mountains of Nepal.
+The US$2,585 package includes a US$500 donation to Lawudo, internal flights, teachings, food and accommodation.

 Our three treks so far have offered some $91,000 to Lawudo, half of it for ongoing expenses and the other half for Rinpoche’s amazing plan to build a replica of Guru Rinpoche’s Pure Land at Lawudo.